TTUNEPH2025/GN/docs/IGAN.md

     3. IgAN with AKI
         * AKI can occure during episodes of gross hematuria --> tubular obstruction by red cell cast or acute tubulare necrosis from iron relased from lysed red cells
         * typically the kidney biopsy reveals mesangial proliferation and segmental crescents in small amount of glomeruli (less than 25%) which are insufficient to account fo the AKI
+        * Serum Cr typically returns to baseline with in weeks to months, though some patients may have incomplete recovery
+        * Riskfactors for incomplete recovery: Hematuria lasting greater than 10 days, age > 50, low eGFR at baseline, and more severe ATN on biopsy
 ### IgA Vasculitis (Henoch-Schonlein purpura) (systemic for of IgAN)
   * IgA autoantibodies deposition in the vessels
   * Children < 16 years of age, often self-limitting